mbilab/mbi-gallery/README.md

 ###onDone
 A function to add more action after the code is generated, defined by user.
-For example, if you want to use lightbox with this plugin,
+For example, if you want to add [this lightbox plugin](http://lokeshdhakar.com/projects/lightbox2/),
 the function could be:

     onDone:function(){